ETH-NEXUS/civicutils/README.md

 New columns appended by CIViCutils to the output file:
 * **CIViC_Tier**: tier category assigned by CIViCutils for the listed variant match(es).
 Possible categories: `1`, `1b` (only for data type `SNV`), `2` (only data types `SNV` and `CNV`), `3` or `4`.
-* **CIViC_Score**: semi-colon separated list of CIViC variant record(s) matched for the given input variant, and their corresponding CIViC Actionability Scores (numeric value computed across all evidence records available for each CIViC variant to assess the quality and quantity of the associated clinical data).
+* **CIViC_Score**: semi-colon separated list of CIViC variant record(s) matched for the given input variant and their corresponding CIViC Actionability Scores.
-* **CIViC_VariantType**: semi-colon separated list of CIViC variant record(s) matched for the given input variant, and their corresponding variant types reported in CIViC.
+* **CIViC_VariantType**: semi-colon separated list of variant types reported in CIViC for the matched variant record(s).
 * **CIViC_Drug_Support**: semi-colon separated list of consensus drug response predictions generated by CIViCutils based on the available predictive CIViC evidence matched for the input variant.
 Optional column, only reported when `write_support = True`.
 * **CIViC_PREDICTIVE**: semi-colon separated list of predictive evidence matched in CIViC for the input variant.
 * **CIViC_DIAGNOSTIC**: semi-colon separated list of diagnostic evidence matched in CIViC for the input variant.